mengelbart/roq/README.md

 [RTP over QUIC (RoQ)](https://datatracker.ietf.org/doc/draft-ietf-avtcore-rtp-over-quic/) implementation in Go.

-An example application using the library can be found here: [roq-gst](https://github.com/mengelbart/roq-gst).
+Example applications using the library can be found in the [examples](./examples) directory.